mre/endler.dev/content/2024/follow-the-hackers/index.md

 Unfortunately, business people don't talk to hackers regularly.
 That's a missed opportunity, because these folks love nothing more than talking about their passions.

-If you're selling to developers ([and you probably shouldn't](/2024/selling-to-developers/)), the key is to really listen to what they're saying and then following their lead.
+If you're selling to developers ([and you probably shouldn't](/2024/selling-to-developers/)), the key is to really listen to what they're saying and then follow their lead.